 International Student Class Registration: To maintain your visa status and avoid possible enrollment conflicts, follow the guidance of the International Student and Scholar Center (ISSC), located on the Tempe campus.
 This office should be your first stop regarding any question you have about visas, financial guarantees, I-20s and other required forms, and other International-related topics.
 Please visit the ISSC web site to learn about (1) maintaining a full course of study, (2) international student enrollment requirements, (3) acceptable enrollment session combinations, and (4) important information for government-sponsored students.

 Contact Information

-International Students and Scholars Center Student Services Bldg., Room 170 480-727-4776 | issc@asu.edu student center (below the Priority Tasks section referenced above).
-You will then need to submit a completed Citizenship Verification Form and a legible copy of acceptable documentation to a registrar location at any campus.
+International Students and Scholars Center Student Services Bldg., Room 170 480-727-4776 | issc@asu.edu

 Residency Verification